OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: Introduction

 \section{Introduction}

-The rapid evolution and increasing sophistication of cyber threats pose significant risks to individuals, organizations, and governments, as adversaries continually adapt their tactics to exploit vulnerabilities and evade detection~\cite{li_comprehensive_2021, thakur_investigation_2015, scala_risk_2019}.
-Traditional reactive defenses, such as signature- or rule-based systems, often fail to keep pace with this dynamic landscape, motivating a shift toward proactive and anticipatory strategies~\cite{hutchins_intelligence-driven_2011, papernot_sok_2018}.
+The rapid evolution and increasing sophistication of cyber threats pose significant risks to individuals, organizations, and governments, as adversaries continuously adapt their tactics to exploit vulnerabilities and avoid detection~\cite{liComprehensiveReviewStudy2021, thakurInvestigationCyberSecurity2015,scalaRiskFiveHard2019}.
+Traditional reactive defenses, such as signature- or rule-based systems, often fail to keep pace with this dynamic landscape, motivating a shift toward proactive and anticipatory strategies~\cite{hutchinsIntelligencedrivenComputerNetwork2011, papernotSoKSecurityPrivacy2018}.

 \gls{cti}, defined as the collection, processing, and analysis of information about threat actors' motives, targets, and attack behaviors, supports faster and better-informed decisions in cybersecurity operations.
-By enabling a transition from reactive to proactive defense, \gls{cti} strengthens the ability of organizations, governments, and individuals to anticipate and mitigate attacks~\cite{tounsi_survey_2018, sun_cyber_2023}.
-Among the various sources of \gls{cti}, system logs are especially valuable, and particularly so those produced by honeypot and honeynet deployments.
-Unlike operational logs dominated by benign activity, honeypots are designed to attract and record malicious interactions, resulting in data with a higher concentration of adversarial behavior~\cite{nawrocki_survey_2016}.
+By enabling a transition from reactive to proactive defense, \gls{cti} strengthens the ability of organizations, governments, and individuals to anticipate and mitigate attacks~\cite{tounsiSurveyTechnicalThreat2018,sunCyberThreatIntelligence2023}.
+Among the various sources of \gls{cti}, system logs are especially valuable, and especially those produced by honeypot and honeynet deployments.
+Unlike operational logs dominated by benign activity, honeypots are designed to attract and record malicious interactions, resulting in data with a higher concentration of adversarial behavior~\cite{nawrockiSurveyHoneypotSoftware2016}.

-Nevertheless, processing logs remains a challenging task.
-They are typically unstructured, syntactically heterogeneous, and often ambiguous in meaning, complicating automated analysis.
+Processing logs, however, is a difficult task, as they are typically unstructured, syntactically heterogeneous, and often ambiguous in meaning, which complicates automated analysis.
 Moreover, the information required to reconstruct attack scenarios is frequently fragmented across multiple logs, which may be distributed over different devices.
 Traditional rule-based or heuristic techniques lack the adaptability to generalize across diverse and evolving threat behaviors.